ProfessorKazarinoff/MATLAB-Arduino-ESP8266-IoT/doc/upload_esp8266_firmware.md

 6. Write the .bin files to the ESP8266 flash memory

 Once the .bin files are in the current folder and the ESP8266 is in bootloader mode, run the following command in the Anaconda Prompt to uploaded the .bin firmware to the ESP8266.
-You will need to check the port and change the .bin file name(s):
+You will need to check the port and change the .bin file names and addresses:

 ```
 esptool.py --port COM4 write_flash 0x1000 my_app-0x01000.bin